Skip to content

 Ground Avoidance

 Gravity only acts on interceptors as the simulator assumes that the threats are able to compensate for gravity.
 Currently, interceptors do not consider gravity when determining their acceleration input for the next simulation step.
 As a result, gravity acts as a disturbance to each interceptor's dynamics system and may cause the interceptor to collide with the ground if not accounted for.
+In the current implementation, all missiles will attempt to avoid the ground if their vertical speed is too high.

 Threats may also collide with the ground, especially after having performed an evasion maneuver from pursuing interceptors.
 The simulator implements a basic ground avoidance algorithm for the threats: If the threat's vertical speed will cause the threat to collide with the ground before the threat will hit the asset, the threat will adjust its vertical velocity to be a linear combination of navigating towards the asset and pulling up away from the ground.